SupercomputingWales/slurm_advanced_topics/_episodes/06-efficient-job-scripts.md

 > ## Job history
 >
 > `GNU parallel` keeps track of what jobs have been submitted in a joblog file.
-This alllows us to resubmit (*--resume* option) a job in case there was an interruption (error, time limit,etc).
+This alllows us to resubmit (*--resume* option) a job in case there was an interruption (error, time limit, etc).
 {: .callout}

 So far, it seems like we get the same output as we did with our array job script.
 So why bother with `GNU parallel` since it seems more complicated?